 - Doctor of Laws – Jurists, legal scholars, or public servants

 - Doctor of Letters – Writers or journalists

 - Doctor of Science – Scholars in science fields

 The Commencement Ceremony

 The organization of the commencement ceremony has varied considerably over the years, in deference to the wishes of the president, the honorands, and the Board of Trustees.
 For example, in 1985, Honoree President Jimmy Carter was the sole honoree and lone commencement speaker, due in part to the unique stature of the former president.
-Another example of an approach occurred in the 1990s, when on three separate occasions Dr. Elie Wiesel, Mr. Mstislave Rostropovich, and Mr. Julian Bond received honorary degrees during an April Convocation, over a month before commencement.
+Another example of an approach occurred in the 1990s, when on three separate occasions Elie Wiesel, Mstislav Rostropovich, and Julian Bond received honorary degrees during an April convocation, over a month before commencement.
 In a departure from the typical speaking address, Mr. Rostropovich gave a cello performance, deemed more representative of his extraordinary talent.